 Computer engineers design, develop, analyze, research, and manufacture hardware, software, and systems that process, store, and convey digital information.
 These systems include personal computers, workstations, mainframe computers, and embedded digital systems.
 Embedded systems consist of one to many computers within other products such as aircraft, automobiles, communication switching systems, networking components, biomedical instrumentation, and industrial automation systems.
 These systems are characterized by the use of digital electronic hardware and software in performing useful tasks.
 Computer software in combination with digital integrated circuits provides the foundation for the current revolution in computers and communications.
 This focus on software and digital hardware distinguishes the computer engineer from the electrical engineer.

-The curricula in the Department of Electrical and Computer Engineering require a strong background in mathematics, physics, and computer sciences.
+The curricula in the Department of Electrical and Computer Engineering require a strong background in mathematics, physics, and computer science.
 In addition to basic course requirements in these areas, elective credits in the curriculum permit the student to pursue more advanced courses in these areas or in other fields, such as chemistry, biology, and mechanics.
 Additional electives in liberal studies broaden the programs to include such areas as economics, sociology, psychology, and history.

-The electrical engineering and computer engineering programs share many courses in the sophomore year including digital systems, electrical circuits, and electromagnetic fields.
-Computer engineering students take additional courses in computer sciences to provide the software part of their background.
-In subsequent semesters, the electrical engineering and computer engineering programs share the study of solid state devices, and of signals and systems.
+The electrical engineering and computer engineering programs share many courses in the first few semesters, including digital systems, electrical circuits, and electromagnetic fields.
+Computer engineering students take additional courses in computer science to provide the software part of their background.
 In the junior year, the electrical engineering program focuses on areas such as electromagnetic fields and analog electronics whereas computer engineering deals with computer hardware design and combined hardware/software design concepts.
 Technical elective freedom in both curricula makes it possible for students to choose from approximately 50 more specialized courses at the junior and senior levels in electrical and computer engineering, as well as courses from other departments.
 In both curricula, a student can choose a broad program covering an introductory treatment of a variety of areas or focus in one or two specialized areas.
 An advising program, beginning in the freshman year, helps students plan their program.